When Should I Close My Pool for the Winter?

 Around November or December every year, I vow to move to Hawaii.
 I spent most of my life in a pretty chilly area and now live in a warmer climate—and I still hate winter.
 If I have to wear a coat outside, I don’t want to go outside.
 I’d rather huddle indoors with blankets and hot chocolate for four months.

 Like me, your pool can only last so long before the cold wins out.
-So when does your pool need to hibernate?
+So when should you close your pool for winter?

 Factors for closing your pool